Skip to Content

 Hurricanes stress people out.
 And then, when it’s gone, there’s so much yard work to do.

-So a gift certificate for a is great.
+So a gift certificate for a massage is great.
 Definitely only offer this to someone you know and definitely don’t offer to do it yourself (because eww).

 What Not To Donate After A Hurricane: